Tennis-Unstoppable Gauff extends winning streak to reach Beijing quarter-finals

 Sakkari got past local favourite Wang Xinyu 6-4 2-6 6-3.

-"I think she's probably one of the most athletic players on tour so I think it's going to be tough," Gauff said.
+"I think she's probably one of the most athletic players on tour so it's going to be tough," Gauff said.

-Earlier, former champion Caroline Garcia sealed a 6-3 6-2 victory over Ukraine's Anhelina Kalinina to set up a quarter-final clash with second seed Iga Swiatek.
+Earlier, former champion Caroline Garcia sealed a 6-3 6-2 victory over Ukraine's Anhelina Kalinina to book a quarter-final clash with second seed Iga Swiatek.

 Frenchwoman Garcia, who is ranked 10th in the world but a further 10 places back in the race to qualify for the season-ending WTA Finals which she won in 2022, has enjoyed a steady run of form in the last few weeks.